ismo-karkkainen/openapi-sourcetools/README.md

 The purpose of openapi-merge is to avoid duplication of parts between documents.
 Only one in this category but proved useful.

 The various openapi-addsomething programs are intended to ensure there is only one copy of each practically identical schema, header, parameter, and response.
-Besides avoiding duplicated definitions, they also ensure that code generation does not need to check if same type has already been declared.
+Besides avoiding duplicated definitions, they also ensure that code generation does not need to check if same type has already been declared, when you process the #/components/schemas section.

 The practically identical is from a programming point of view.
 Summary, description, and examples are ignored by default.
 That also means that generating documentation for schemas that happen to look the same but are intended to be different loses one of the schemas.
 The case may occur during gradual move from old types to new ones.
 Hence generating documentation and code during the same run may be impractical.